 Here’s how you can help yourself and some things I think you should try to avoid as well.

-What to do to recover from the loss of your cat:
+how to: recovering from the loss of your cat

 If you are feeling suicidal, seek help with professionals.
 Don’t deal with this alone because you can develop trauma and depression or something worse.
 You don’t have to deal with this alone if you can’t handle it.
-For help you can contact tufts.edu/petloss, petlosshelp.org, aplb.org and hotlines in your area!
+For help you can contact tufts.edu/petloss, petlosshelp.org, aplb.org and hotlines in your area, just talk to someone!

 Clean your house, sell the toys you got for your pet or donate them to shelters.